 The PSA test is a blood test used primarily to screen for prostate cancer.

 The test measures the amount of prostate-specific antigen (PSA) in your blood.
-PSA is a protein produced by both cancerous and noncancerous tissue in the prostate, a small gland that sits below a man's bladder.
+PSA is a protein produced by both cancerous and noncancerous tissue in the prostate, a small gland that sits below the bladder in men.

 PSA is mostly found in semen, which also is produced in the prostate.
 Small amounts of PSA ordinarily circulate in the blood.